DynamoDS/RefineryPrimer/1-00_introduction/README.md

 # Introduction

-In this chapter, we’ll look at:
+In this chapter, we will look at:

 * a definition of generative design
 * the fundamental concepts needed to understand generative design